June 2026, On the Horizon

 USA—Issued in the USA by T. Rowe Price Investment Services, Inc., distributor and T. Rowe Price Associates, Inc., investment adviser, 1307 Point Street, Baltimore, MD 21231, which are regulated by the Financial Industry Regulatory Authority and the U.S. Securities and Exchange Commission, respectively.

-© 2025 T. Rowe Price.
+© 2026 T. Rowe Price.
 All Rights Reserved.
 T. ROWE PRICE, INVEST WITH CONFIDENCE, the Bighorn Sheep design, and related indicators (troweprice.com/ip) are trademarks of T. Rowe Price Group, Inc. All other trademarks are the property of their respective owners.
+Use does not imply endorsement, sponsorship, or affiliation of T. Rowe Price with any of the trademark owners.